GLOBAL DEVELOPMENT

 We also examine the governance of technology in developing contexts, including data protection, digital infrastructure, and the ethical use of emerging technologies.

-Policy Advice, Dialogue, and Partnerships
+Policy Advice, Strategic Engagement, and Partnerships

 Agenda Nexus produces strategic development analyses, policy recommendations, and advisory reportsfor governments, institutions, and international partners.
 Our work supports evidence-based decision-making and long-term planning.